violetyaya169078/Vaccine-Needs/README.md

 * Not enough COVAX vaccine for lower-income countries, even for Indian citizens themselves.
 * Lock down cost money from the central government.
 * Vaccination have to be free to balance the expense.
-* Global ecnomic and travel industries issues. are the main causes that make the pandemic unstoppable.
+* Global economic and travel industries issues.

+are the main causes that make the pandemic unstoppable.
 We know that this is not only a national crisis but one that connects the world, the introduce of vaccines is the only measure to put down the chaos.
 This project is not going to discuss the medical details, but some data to show the situation of India and the world.

 <a id='insta'></a>